-Mr. Seeley: Thank you, Mr. Chairman.
+Mr. Seeley: I'll try.
+Thank you, Mr. Chairman.
 The department is happy to receive proposals from municipalities to provide them with funding to initiate the planning so that they're not out of pocket for those costs.

-After we provide that funding for them to initiate the planning, they would then proceed to submit another proposal based on that planning being complete for design funding.
+After we provide the funding for them to initiate the planning, they would then proceed to submit another proposal based on that planning being complete for design funding.
 The initiative is not intended to require municipalities to cash manage this.
-In fact, we investing in municipalities to support them and managing their own capital projects.
+In fact, we're investing it into municipalities to support them in managing their own capital projects.

 To the member's question, we are currently providing planning funding to the municipalities that were approved.
-Based on the initial feedback that we received from some municipalities we are reconsidering the application process to, in fact, allow for us to fund pre-planning, which is to say to hire a consultant to help them go through the rigours of the application process so that the municipalities aren't out of pocket to proceed with these projects.

-It will help the municipalities to manage their own infrastructure projects.
-It's not meant to make them pay out of pocket or else at risk of not having that approved down the road.
+Based on the initial feedback that we received from some municipalities, we are reconsidering the application process to, in fact, allow for us to fund preplanning, which is to say to hire a consultant to help them go through the rigours of the application process so that the municipalities aren't out of pocket to proceed with these projects.
+This is about helping municipalities to be able to manage their own infrastructure projects.
+It's not meant to make them pay out of pocket for this at risk of not having it approved down the road.

 I hope that helps.
 Thank you, Mr. Chairman.

-Chairman: Clear to me.
+Chairman: It's clearer to me.
 Mr. Savikataaq.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-It's good to hear that this program is not intended to have any municipalities up front and the money that will be funded.
+It's good to hear that this program is not intended to have any municipalities [pay] up front and the money that will be funded.
 Would it not make more sense for the department to have maybe three or four designs of garages that are pre-engineered, that are stamped, that the hamlets can pick so that they don't have to do all the engineering?

 I mean, if all 24...I'm not sure if Iqaluit is included in this.
 If all 24 or 25 communities hire an engineer to do the blueprints and all that, it's a huge cost overall.
 If CGS did it and hired one for "These are the plans.
 Which ones would you like to apply for?"
-That seems to be a cost-saving measure where more municipalities would get more garages instead of getting all the engineers and architects, all the money for every community.
+That seems to be a cost-saving measure where more municipalities would get more garages instead of getting all the engineers and architects all the money for every community.
 Thank you, Mr. Chairman.
 Chairman: Thank you, Mr. Savikataaq.
 A common design has been a feature of a number of departments' initiatives on cost savings, so I think it's a good idea.
 Minister Joanasie.